NicolasMilliard/Alyra/rendus/02_projet/readme.md

         √ should revert (there is no proposal during this context) (17ms) √ should get winningProposalID (3ms)

-✨ CONTEXT: Testing getters when WorflowStatus == ProposalsRegistrationStarted
+✨ CONTEXT: Testing getters when WorkflowStatus == ProposalsRegistrationStarted

       • Get voter
         √ should return Voter of the provided address (22ms)